This is How Much Instagram Influencers Really Cost

 - $500 per Sponsored Giveaway

-She notes, “This rate includes endorsement of service/product on Facebook, Instagram (along with a story mention), Twitter, or Pinterest.“
+Wishing to remain anonymous, the lifestyle blogger noted that: “This rate includes endorsement of service/product on Facebook, Instagram (along with a story mention), Twitter, or Pinterest.“

 - $1000 per Instagram Post